 When building in locations prone to severe weather conditions or destructive natural events, it’s important to understand the risks and dangers posed by the improper installation of materials.
-Fires, floods, and earthquakes can quickly expose infrastructural flaws and weaknesses that might have gone undetected under ordinary circumstances.
+Earthquakes can quickly expose infrastructural flaws and weaknesses that might have gone undetected under ordinary circumstances.
 The resulting failures in building components and utility lines can compound the effects of natural emergencies and lead to property damage, injuries, and loss of life.

 Water Heaters and the Danger of Ignition Fires